Configuring Bitbucket Cloud project binding

 For a bound project, the quality gate status and analysis metrics are reported to your pull requests in Bitbucket Cloud provided:

-• If you don't use an integrated CI tool, you must set up the pull request parameters manually, see Pull request analysis for more details.
+If you don't use an integrated CI tool, you must set up the pull request parameters manually, see Analysis parameters for more details.

 Preventing the pull request merge if the quality gate fails